Music

 Upper School

-Instrumental Music
+Instrumental Ensemble

 Instrumental Ensemble is open to students with at least one year of experience with an orchestra or band instrument (this does not include piano).
 The goal of this course is to hone individual musicianship, as well as to develop a well-balanced ensemble sound through a varied study of instrumental music.
 Music selections represent a wide breadth of music history, from medieval to modern.
 The course focuses on team-building skills and offers leadership opportunities to all students.
 The Instrumental Ensemble performs at important school events including a major performance at the culmination of each semester.
 Students who hope to hone their skills further are encouraged to enroll in private lessons.
-Although students are welcome to provide their own instruments, Newton Country Day School manages the process of instrument rental and purchase for most students.
-Prerequisite: at least one year of comprehensive study playing a concert band instrument
+Although students are welcome to provide their own instruments, Newton Country Day manages the process of instrument rental and purchase for most students.

 Honors Instrumental Ensemble

 Honors Instrumental Ensemble is an advanced course of study for instrumentalists already enrolled in Instrumental Ensemble.
 This course serves to deepen students’ musicianship and broadens their technique to the world of chamber music.
 The course asks each student to engage more rigorously in music literacy, composition, arranging, arts leadership, and analysis of various pieces of chamber music.
 The primary goal of the course is to create an original composition or arrangement that is showcased in the Festival of the Arts performance.
-Open to students in grades 10, 11, and 12 currently enrolled in Instrumental Ensemble.
-Students are required to audition in the Spring and are formally evaluated by the music faculty on their technique, tone, and ability to sight read.

 Chorale